Welcome to coolgeography.co.uk

 This type of migration happened in MEDCs from the 18th Century onwards on a large scale, and has gradually slowed down.
 In fact in many MEDCs the movement of people has reversed, and people are moving from Urban areas back into the countryside as they search for the quiet life (this is known as counter-urbanisation).

-However, in many LEDCs cities are experience massive rural to urban migration, mainly of young males, into the major cities.
+However, many LEDCs cities are experiencing massive rural to urban migration, mainly of young males, into the major cities.
 The major reasons for this movement can be classified into push and pull factors.

 A Push factor is something that can force or encourage people to move away from an area.
 Push factors can include famine (as in Ethiopia in the 1980s), drought, flooding (as in Bangladesh, were people are becoming climate change refugees and having to move to Dhaka, watch an animation of Dhaka's growth here), a lack of employment opportunities, population growth and over population, and civil war (as in Darfur at the moment).